wirequery/wirequery/README.md

 # WireQuery

-WireQuery is a full-stack session replay tool.
+WireQuery is world's first *full-stack* session replay and network exploration tool.
 Using WireQuery, you can see how a user experiences an issue through a video-like frontend recording.
 Combined with an overview of the network calls to the backend (including network calls further upstream and their actual payload), you get a holistic overview of how an issue came into existence.

 Some issues, however, can only be found on the backend, before users have reported them with a video-like recording.
 Through a specialized “network query language” called WQL, you can easily start your investigation from the